Car Accident Claims

 3. The Other Driver Fled the Scene of the Accident

 If the other driver fled the scene of the accident, your case will present some additional challenges.
-In order to ensure that you have every opportunity to secure the financial compensation you deserve, you should speak with a Tallahassee car accident attorney about your case as soon as possible.
+In order to ensure that you have every opportunity to secure the financial compensation you deserve, you should speak with a Tallahassee car accident lawyer about your case as soon as possible.

 4. The Other Driver Said He or She was Uninsured

 Dealing with uninsured drivers also presents unique challenges.
-Our attorneys can confirm whether or not the driver was insured (some drivers are mistaken, and some falsely claim to be uninsured in hopes of avoiding claims against their policies), and we can seek just compensation from all available sources.
+Our auto accident attorneys can confirm whether or not the driver was insured (some drivers are mistaken, and some falsely claim to be uninsured in hopes of avoiding claims against their policies), and we can seek just compensation from all available sources.

 5. Some Factor Other Than Driver Negligence Caused Your Crash